 Clauss received dual bachelor’s degrees in Animal Science and Wildlife Ecology & Conservation from the University of Florida in 1996 and 1997 with a minor in chemistry.
-In 2003, she received her doctorate in veterinary medicine from the University of Florida, College of Veterinary Medicine and received the Learner Family Wildlife Conservation Award for excellence in wildlife and zoological medicine.
-In 2004, she finished a master’s degree in Environmental Engineering Sciences with a focus on Wetland’s Ecology.
+In 2003, she received her doctorate in veterinary medicine from the University of Florida, College of Veterinary Medicine.
+In 2004, she finished a master’s degree in Environmental Engineering Sciences with a focus on Wetlands Ecology.

-Clauss’ veterinary medicine career began in 1994 when she started working as a veterinary assistant for the Williston Veterinary Clinic in Florida.
+Clauss’ veterinary medicine career began in 1994 with a veterinary assistant position for the Williston Veterinary Clinic in Florida.
 She also worked as a veterinary and research assistant at the Department of Large Animal Clinical Sciences at the University of Florida, College of Veterinary Medicine from 1995-2002.
 After graduation from veterinary school in 2003, Clauss accepted a position as staff veterinarian at the Mote Marine Laboratory and Aquarium in Sarasota, Florida.
 In early 2004, she was hired as director of veterinary services for Pelican Man’s Bird Sanctuary, a wildlife rehabilitation facility also in Sarasota.
 While at this position, Clauss became a research affiliate at The Florida Aquarium in Tampa, a position she held until December 2007.
-In February 2005, Clauss began working at the Georgia Aquarium as an associate veterinarian and assistant manager of veterinary services, initially overseeing veterinary, water quality and commissary operations.
+In February 2005, Clauss began working at Georgia Aquarium as an associate veterinarian and assistant manager of veterinary services, initially overseeing veterinary, water quality and commissary operations.
 She was promoted to Chief Veterinarian and Manager of Clinical Services in 2007.
 In January 2012, she was promoted to Director, Animal Health – and in 2017 became a Senior Director.

-Clauss is a member of numerous professional organizations, including the American Veterinary Medical Association, the American Association of Zoological Veterinarians, the International Association for Aquatic Animal Medicine and the Association of Exotic Mammal Veterinarians.
-She currently serves as a student liaison committee member for the International Association for Aquatic Animal Medicine for five years and also serves as a student liaison committee member for the organization.
+Clauss is a member of numerous professional organizations, including the American Veterinary Medical Association, the American Association of Zoological Veterinarians, the International Association for Aquatic Animal Medicine, the Association of Exotic Mammal Veterinarians and the Association of Zoos and Aquariums.
+She has been the Treasurer for the International Association for Aquatic Animal Medicine for five years and also serves as a student liaison committee member for the organization.
 She is a standing member on the Animal Welfare Committee at Georgia Aquarium.